maduhu/Documentation/PKI Guide.md

 ***

 ### Background
 Secure Channels enable confidentiality and integrity of data across network connections.
-In the context of the L1P,  a secure channel can be made possible by the implementation of service transport security via TLS to protect data in-transit and enable mutual authentication.
+In the context of the Paymoja,  a secure channel can be made possible by the implementation of service transport security via TLS to protect data in-transit and enable mutual authentication.
 The centralization of trust in a TLS implementation is provided through a Public Key Infrastructure (PKI).
 Note:  While the Central KMS may serve as a PKI as the Central Services evolve, an existing internal or hosted PKI can provide the management and distribution of certificates for service endpoints.
-TLS helps mitigate a number of identified threats discovered during the L1P Threat Modeling exercises:
+TLS helps mitigate a number of identified threats discovered during the Paymoja Threat Modeling exercises:
 * **Tampering**: Network traffic sniffing and or manipulation across DFSP, Pathfinder and Central Services
 * **Spoofing**:
     1. Rogue DFSP pretends to be another DFSP at central directory